theme-manager/theme-applier/README.md

 ## Usage

-    theme-applier.sh [OPTIONS]"
+    theme-applier.sh [OPTION] ... "

     Options:
       -h  --help                      Show this help message
-          --auto-update               Flag for automatic execution of this script.
+          --auto-update               Flag to 'detect' automatic execution of this script.
                                       It checks the auto_update variable in the config and updates if it is set to 1 -a  --apply <variable> ...
 Apply theme <variables>:
                                           h: Applies Hyprland